BensonRen/idlm_Ben/Pytorch/README.md

 ## 2019.11.20
 Background: Start Pytorch transition.
 GAN model (not in previous tf repo) would be the first model to work on.

-Todo:
+Function completed:
-1. Construct the network main class wrapper for GAN
+1. Construct the network main class wrapper for Forward
 2. Handle the data reader transition to pytorch
+3. Flag reader to pytorch version

+## 2019.11.21

+Function completed:
+1. Forward training module done
+2. Forward training tested

+## To dos:

+1. Add the bounday loss module
+2. Add the forward inference module
+3. Train on GPU environment for forward model